Content-based Controls For Music Large Language Modeling: Methodology

 \subsubsection{Acoustic Representation}

-We convert the raw drums signal to discrete codes using EnCodec \citep{defossez2022high}.
-Instead of directly modeling these discrete codes, we pass the $i^{\rm th}$-frame codes through the frozen input embedding layer of the transformer decoder to obtain a pre-trained acoustic embedding $\vh_{i}\in\R^{n}$.
+We convert the separated drum stem to discrete codes using EnCodec \cite{defossez2022high}.
+Instead of directly modeling these discrete codes, we pass the $i^{\textrm{th}}$-frame codes through the frozen input embedding layer of MusicGen transformer decoder to obtain a pre-trained acoustic embedding $\bm{h}_{i}\in\mathbb{R}^{2048}$.
 Such a continuous pre-trained representation is more robust since it can address the issue of utilizing discrete codes not present in the training data during the inference stage.

-To mitigate overfitting and reduce training complexity, we employ a trainable low-rank matrix $\mW_\mathrm{a} \in\R^{n\times k_2}$ to map $\vh_{i}$ into a lower-dimensional space:
+To mitigate overfitting and reduce training complexity, we employ a trainable low-rank matrix $\bm{W}_\mathrm{a} \in\mathbb{R}^{2048\times d_2}$ to map $\bm{h}_{i}$ into a lower-dimensional space:

-We set $k_2=k_1=12$ in our experiments.
+We set $d_2=d_1=12$ in our experiments.

-\subsubsection{Masking Scheme and Positional encoding}
+\subsubsection{Masking Scheme and Positional Encoding}

 During training, we randomly mask MIDI and acoustic representation with a probability $r$ independently: